Business Interruption Claims

 For instance, the need to offer incentive discounts to regain customers, fund extensive new advertising, buy new plant and machinery or get your premises repaired as quickly as possible!

-Lund and Williams has substantial “hands on” experience of remedying all kinds of commercial issues after a serious incident has occurred.
+Lund & Williams has substantial “hands on” experience of remedying all kinds of commercial issues after a serious incident has occurred.

 In a non-commercial claim, a loss adjuster’s role is normally restricted the establishing the value of the client’s buildings, inventories and other contents after the damage has transpired.